 Debra Hopkins is the Founder, Creator, and President of Breaking the Chains Foundation.
+She is a American Council on Exercise (ACE) Certified Health Coach.
 Stemming from an artistic background as a dancer, actress, writer, and producer, as well as a health/fitness professional.
 After Debra received a full-ride dance scholarship to Oakland University in Rochester, Michigan, she toured as a professional dancer in various stage productions across the U.S. Falling in love with the fitness industry, Debra has taught nationally in various prominent fitness studios, as well as becoming the Health & Fitness Director for Royal Caribbean Cruise Line.
-As a member of the American Council of Exercise Faculty, she continued her successful health/fitness career, designing and presenting workshops/seminars to other fitness professionals and working with elite Hollywood clients as well as Warner Brothers Studios and other Time-Warner entities.
+As a member of the American Council on Exercise Faculty, she continued her successful health/fitness career, designing and presenting workshops/seminars to other fitness professionals and working with elite Hollywood clients as well as Warner Brothers Studios and other Time-Warner entities.

 Debra created “The Art Of” Campaign, a six-part series, distributed via the top celebrity social media site whosay.com, as an outreach to engage others to change the conversation of eating disorders through various art forms such as film, music, dance, nourishment, writing, and creation.
 Currently, she has created the Breaking the Chains Young Hollywood prevention campaign to inspire and encourage youth to recognize hurtful behavior and “turn it around before it starts.”

 Debra believes recovery is possible and achievable aiding in a journey that feels alive, heart-felt and creative!
 She continues to work with like-minded creative individuals and organizations, developing artistic campaigns, programs, and events to unite in changing the stigma attached to eating disorders by changing the conversation so that recovery and self-discovery are always in sight, heart, and mind!